 SEO isn’t simple, easy, or quick.

 But that doesn’t mean it’s impossible.
-While there are a host of factors that go into search engine optimisation, you can make the process much more straightforward by approaching each step strategically.
+While there are a host of factors that go into SEO Perth, you can make the process much more straightforward by approaching each step strategically.

 And that’s exactly what we’re going to do in this complete guide to on-page SEO.
 We’re going to take an in-depth, practical look at the first half of the SEO equation.
 This is going to be a long guide, but if you apply the steps outlined here methodically to every page you publish, you are going to have laid a very strong on-page SEO foundation that will make all of your other off-page efforts much more impactful.